Food Security

 Food Security is one of The Salvation Army International Development UK's five areas of work.

-We are working with communities around the world to overcome food insecurity.
+We are working alongside communities to overcome food insecurity and malnutrition.

-The Salvation Army in the United Kingdom and Ireland territory supports a number of Food Security projects around the world such as facilitating training for small-scale farmers in Zimbabwe, Mali and Burkina Faso.
+The Salvation Army in the United Kingdom and Ireland territory currently supports Food Security projects in Rwanda, Burkina Faso, Mali and Zimbabwe.

 Areas of Work

-We work alongside communities in the areas of Anti-Trafficking, Clean Water, Emergency Response, Food Security and Gender Justice to support them to overcome poverty and injustice.
+We work alongside communities in the areas of Anti-Trafficking, Clean Water, Emergency Response, Food Security, and Women and Girls to support them to overcome poverty and injustice.
 We are also responsible for overseeing the transfer of funds for the UK’s Mission Support Allocation (money donated through the annual Self-Denial Appeal).

 Anti-Trafficking